joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/drafts.md

 In GitLab 15.0 and earlier, you must [mark the merge request as ready](#mark-merge-requests-as-ready) if you want to run [merged results pipelines](../../../ci/pipelines/merged_results_pipelines.md).

-To skip a pipeline for a draft merge request, see [Skip pipelines for draft merge requests](../../../ci/yaml/workflow.md#skip-pipelines-for-draft-merge-requests).

 <!-- ## Troubleshooting